 This site is sponsored and maintained as a free service to assist watchmakers in locating obsolete repair parts.
 The site is open to anyone who wishes to use it, however it is intended for the professional repairer.
 With that thought in mind, please try to be complete and specific with parts requests.

-If you are unsure about properly identifying the part, use the illustration listings under help.
+If you are unsure about properly identifying the needed part, use the illustration listings under help.
 Also look at this resource page

 To use this service, simply list your part request on the "Search Form" page; describing the part accurately.
 Be sure to include your e-mail address.
-Your request will be forwarded to the web site administrator to be posted to the " Contents" page.
+Your request will be forwarded to the web site administrator to be posted to the "Contents" page.
 Please be patient; requests are not always posted immediately, but as time permits.

 This is a free site.
 Its purpose is simply to offer a clearing house to put the requesters and potential suppliers together.
-The motive for creating this site is to foster a cooperative atmosphere among the watchmakers of the world, and to make life a bit simpler for those of us engaged in the repair of vintage watches.
-Even though this is a U.S. based web site, it is open to the world and is viewed in over 60 countries across the world.
+The motive for creating this site is to foster a cooperative atmosphere among the watchmakers of the world and to make life a bit simpler for those of us engaged in the repair of vintage watches.
+Even though this is a U.S. based web site, it is open to the world and is viewed in over 90 countries across the world.

 Please limit your posts to requests for specific parts or tools related to watchmaking.

 Generic posts, such as "I buy Howard parts.", which can never be completely fulfilled, are discouraged and will not be posted.
-This site is free and any attempts to commercialize it by posting offers to buy quantities of movements, unspecified parts, or other related items will not be posted.
+This site is free and any attempts to commercialize it by posting offers to buy quantities of movements, unspecified branded parts, or other related items in quantity will not be posted.

 Please be specific and as accurate as possible.
 Posts searching for parts which are listed by dial names rather than the actual ebauche (movement) manufacturer will not likely be fulfilled simply because they are virtually impossible to identify.
 Very often, in the case of Swiss watches, and even some American watches, the name on the dial does not necessarily indicate the movement manufacturer.
 Posts for movement parts must include a manufacturer and caliber number